Daniel Gale Sotheby's International Realty leverages Yext to help mobile consumers find their dream homes

 The biggest trend in recent years has been the rise of more informed, mobile-empowered consumers who have specific local searches in mind before they even approach Daniel Gale Sotheby’s agents for help.
 "Real estate is so local these days that consumers know where they want to go before they start searching," explains Jon Evans, Chief Technology Officer.
 "They don’t say ‘I am searching for a house on Long Island.’
 We are something of a destination market for Manhattan, and there is so much information online that people tend to come prepared.
 So they search very locally within Long Island — ‘Cold Spring Harbor’ or ‘Locust Valley’ plus ‘homes for sale’ or ‘real estate’ — and then we have the ability to point people to our website, our agents, our offices, our real estate."

 Mobile is where the online and the in-person experience converge.
-It correlates that as home buying becomes an increasingly online process, the scouting experience is more in-person than ever.
-Instead of idly browsing through the Sunday real estate section, people are much more likely to discover a prospective neighborhood while on the go and to look up listings in the moment.
-"When you are looking for a property you are mobile — in your car!" says Evans.
-"We are moving rapidly to a trend that will be 100% mobile audience."
+And as home buying becomes an increasingly online process, the scouting experience is more in-person than ever.
+Instead of idly browsing through the Sunday real estate section, people are much more likely to discover a prospective neighbourhood while on the move and to look up listings in the moment.
+"When you are looking for a property, you are mobile — in your car!" says Evans.
+"I would guess that soon our audience will be 100% mobile."

-Daniel Gale Sotheby’s decided to invest in a comprehensive approach to its digital knowledge management, launching with both Yext Listings and Yext Pages from the get-go.
-The Yext Knowledge Engine enables brands like Daniel Gale Sotheby’s to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
-Furthermore with Pages, Daniel Gale Sotheby’s ensures its app and local website pages are engaging and optimized for today’s mobile searcher.
+Daniel Gale Sotheby’s decided to invest in a comprehensive approach to its digital knowledge management, launching with both Yext Listings and Yext Pages right from the beginning.
+The Yext Knowledge Engine enables brands like Daniel Gale Sotheby’s to manage the digital knowledge about their people, places and products across their websites, mobile apps, internal systems and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems and social networks including Google, Apple, Facebook, Bing and Yahoo.
+With Pages, Daniel Gale Sotheby’s makes sure its app and local website pages are engaging and optimised for today’s mobile searcher.

 In addition, Daniel Gale Sotheby’s enjoys Yext’s social media functionality.
 "We do all our social media through Yext," explains Evans.
 "We had so many rogue Facebook pages previously.
 It was great for us to set up one platform and then to post from it.
-To illustrate: we launched a partnership with ‘The Big Three’ — Zillow, Trulia, and Realtor.com.
+We launched a partnership with ‘The Big Three’ — Zillow, Trulia and Realtor.com.
 Within 30 seconds we could post about that on 27 pages and create hundreds of shares — all with the right format, all with the right link, all with the right message.
 If the content describing the message was inaccurate, we would have been open to liability.
 It was really important for us to create that uniform message and keep it compliant.
 And Yext made it possible to do that."

 These were all solid indications that Daniel Gale Sotheby’s went with the right platform, certainly, but the Yext customer service team is what resoundingly validated Evans’ decision.
 "That was a shock in a way.
-I have expressed this before.
-We work with many many many vendors, and Yext’s customer service and overall experience is far superior to anything I have ever experienced in so many ways.
-They are very knowledgeable, responsive, kind, and friendly, and not just in the initial sales process," he remarks.
+We work with many, many, many vendors and Yext’s customer service and overall experience is far better than anything I have ever experienced in so many ways.
+They are very knowledgeable, responsive, kind, and friendly and not just in the initial sales process," he remarks.

 "So often we will get pitched," continues Evans, "and responsiveness goes through the floor as soon as we sign.
 It was the opposite here.
 As soon as we signed, the responsiveness level only went up.
-Everyone was incredibly open and solutions-oriented.
-Here’s the perfect example: for Yext Listings, we decided to integrate our listings feed through an API to Yext.
-This meant an interface to the pages had to be created, since our feed is 20,000 listings, and there was all this logic behind it.
+Everyone was incredibly open and solutions-orientated.
+For Yext Listings, we decided to integrate our listings feed through an API to Yext.
+This meant an interface to the pages had to be created — because our feed has 20,000 listings — and there was all this logic behind it.
 The Yext team had to create the logic ‘Only display Daniel Gale houses from this date to this time’ and so on and so forth.
-That was a big project, and they nailed it.
-They were very open to it, even though it was not in the original scope.
-They didn’t deprioritize it for later.
+That was a big project and they nailed it.
+They were very open to it even though it was not in the original scope.
+They didn’t deprioritise it for later.
 That was eye-opening in every way.
 And the people were awesome.
 Everybody.
 Super nice, super friendly, super talented."